 Next is the meeting with the prosecuting attorney.
 The affidavit is reviewed with the parties present.

-The prosecutor has a chance to reevaluate the circumstances of the case and determine an appropriate resolution.
+The prosecutor has a chance to reevaluate the circumstances of the case and determine an appropriate resolution to getting the domestic violence charges dropped.

 If the affidavits and interviews are successful in convincing the prosecutor to drop the charges, they have the leeway to place certain conditions to the dismissal.